Seahawks position overview: Despite late-season questions, offensive line may look similar in 2021

 Snaps played in regular season: 673.

-Contract situation: Entering second season of two-year deal set to make a base salary of $3.075 million in 2021 and count $5.3 million against the cap.
+Contract situation: Entering second season of two-year deal, set to make a base salary of $3.075 million in 2021 and count $5.3 million against the cap.

 KEY BACKUPS